4till2/ld-sehomework-featureflag/README.md

 Inspired by OpenAI's text prediction model GPT-2 this site aims to demonstrate the capabilities via an endless stream of computer generated predictive text, in the form of a story.
 Each page refresh begins with a phrase determined by the LaunchDarkly flag `start-text` which is passed via a fetch request to https://transformer.huggingface.co which in turn runs the the Machine Learning Model and returns its prediction for the next word.
 The combined text is then used for the next iteration.

 NOTE: Currently works best with Google Chrome and at times crashes due to CORS errors with external requests.
-Not suitable for production.
+Suitable for demonstration purposes only.

 ### Client: